 At this point in time, either you do not know someone with a mental illness or they hide it so well that you do not know they have one.
 There will be a day when every one will know a person who struggles with their mental illness.

 Mental health issues immensely affect the workplace.
 More than one-third of people with serious mental illnesses work.
 And every one of those people feels the stigma against mental illness that is typical in many workplaces.
 In fact, it has been found that employers are more likely to hire people with a physical disability than one with a mental illness and more than one quarter would let go an employee for not disclosing a mental illness.
 Moreover, people with mental illness face discrimination from their coworkers as well.

 I have had jobs outside of the house all my adult life up until the summer of 2017 when I went freelance writing and blogging full time.
 My experiences include the public school classroom, sales, paralegal, bookkeeper and legal secretary/assistant.

 Employers lose millions of dollars a year in days missed from work due to mental health issues – but – some of this can be prevented by improving the work environment.
 Everybody needs to work as a team to provide a safe place to work for all employees and that includes people with a mental illness.

 A presentation on mental illness is a way to tear down the walls of stigma and defeat discrimination, transform the way people think about psychiatric illnesses and highlight how successful people can be in a workplace with or without a mental illness.

 Hire a mental health speaker

 You can hire me to speak at you office, community organization, school or church event.
-Talks are between one and two hours long, typically.
+Talks are about 90 minutes long, typically.
 Contact me at firstname.lastname@example.org for availability and pricing.